 Stretching from Carroll to Athens, the Hocking Canal opened in 1843.
 The canal stimulated the growth of Lancaster, Logan, and Nelsonville, and opened the Hocking Valley to trade.
 Its major exports were salt, coal, and iron.
 Imports included goods from the East, such as cloth, shoes, and dishes.
 The advent of railroads in the 1850s meant the beginning of the end for canals.
 In 1894, the Hocking Canal was abandoned.

 Location.
-39° 34.88′ N, 82° 30.203′ W. Marker is near Rockbridge, Ohio, in Hocking County.
-Marker is on Dupler Road ¾ mile east of Mill Road, on the left when traveling east.
+39° 34.767′ N, 82° 30.067′ W. Marker is near Rockbridge, Ohio, in Hocking County.
+Marker is on Dupler Road, ¾ mile east of Mill Road, on the left when traveling east.
+Marker is in a wooded area and not easily seen from Dupler Road.
 Touch for map.
-Marker is in a wooded area and not easily seen from Dupler Road.
 Marker is in this post office area: Rockbridge OH 43149, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on June 29, 2009, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 1,208 times since then and 59 times this year.
-Photos: 1, 2, 3, 4. submitted on June 29, 2009, by William Fischer, Jr. of Scranton, Pennsylvania. • Craig Swain was the editor who published this page.
+This page was last revised on July 24, 2022.
+It was originally submitted on June 29, 2009, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page has been viewed 2,280 times since then and 414 times this year.
+Last updated on July 24, 2022, by Grant & Mary Ann Fish of Galloway, Ohio.
+Photos: 1, 2, 3, 4. submitted on June 29, 2009, by William Fischer, Jr. of Scranton, Pennsylvania. • J. Makali Bruton was the editor who published this page.